celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/test-cases/tc-003-full-sync-past.md

 4. Check that it is synced
 5. Broadcasts new blocks to the DA network

+## Steps for each of the DA Light nodes:

+1. Setups network with:
+   1. `I` mb of bandwidth
+   2. `J` milliseconds of network latency
+2. Receives the trusted genesis hash and ip from Bridge Nodes
+3. Starts syncing the chain
+4. Check that it is synced

-## Steps for each of DA Full / Light nodes:
+## Steps for each of DA Full nodes:

 1. Setups network with:
    1. `I` mb of bandwidth